kubernetes/enhancements/keps/sig-etcd/4647-cluster-feature-gate/README.md

 ```
 This way the cluster would work consistently because there is a single ClusterVersion across the whole cluster.

+It may not be necessary for some changes if the changes do not affect user facing apis or data consistency.
+We would only make version based switching optional and best effort, at the discretion of the developers and reviewers.

+However, we should make sure the feature is well tested for mixed version scenarios in robustness test.

 ## Design Details

 On high level, a cluster feature gate would need: